tensorflow/models/research/video_prediction/README.md

 ## Requirements
 * Tensorflow (see tensorflow.org for installation instructions)
-* spatial_tranformer model in tensorflow/models, for the spatial tranformer
+* spatial_transformer model in tensorflow/models, for the spatial transformer
   predictor (STP).

 ## Data